boldflight/BibleConverter/test_EPUB/output/Hosea.md

 We will never again say, ‘Our gods,’ to what our own hands have made.
 For only you will show compassion to Orphan Israel!”

+### Divine Promise to Relent from Judgment and to Restore Blessings

 [4] “I will heal their waywardness and love them freely, for my anger will turn away from them.